The Australian Pink Floyd Show: Since 2010

 The band playing "The Dark Side of the Moon" in front of the Lovell Telescope at Jodrell Bank.

 In 2010, new management was appointed and David Domminney Fowler was recruited as a guitarist, alongside vocalist Alex McNamara.

 2011 saw the introduction of 3D stereoscopic projection and quadrophonic sound into the band's performances.
 The Australian Pink Floyd is the first ever band to implement stereographic 3D on tour.

 Performing in June 2011 at the Hampton Court Palace Festival in London, the band was joined by Guy Pratt, long-time session bass player for Pink Floyd, for a rendition of Run Like Hell.

 For the North American segment of their 2011 tour, the band added Lorelei McBroom as a backing vocalist.
 Lorelei had previously performed live with Pink Floyd on the Momentary Lapse of Reason tour in 1988 and 1989.
 At a show in Anaheim, Lorelei was joined by her sister Durga McBroom,-- she had sung for Pink Floyd on the Momentary Lapse and Division Bell tours – to sing The Great Gig in the Sky.

 In 2012, the Australian Pink Floyd completed their Exposed in the Light tour.
 Lorelei McBroom rejoined the group for both the European and North American segments of the tour.

 In 2013, the band toured Europe with their Eclipsed By The Moon tour, celebrating the 40th anniversary of The Dark Side of the Moon.
 In July 2013 the band played in front of the Lovell Telescope at Jodrell Bank in England.

 In 2016, Chris Barnes (vocals) and Ricky Howard (bass/vocals) were welcomed to the TAPFS family.

-2022 saw new members Luc Ledy-Lepine (guitar), Alex Francois (saxophone) and David Parsons (Keyboards) join the band.
+2022 saw new members Luc Ledy-Lepine (guitar), and Alex Francois (saxophone) join the band.

 On January, 9th, 2025, Jason Sawford died.
 The band announced his death on YouTube.

+Matt Riddle joined on keyboards replacing founder member Jason Sawford.

 Throughout 2025, backing vocalists Chess Galea and Kelly Lamont filled in for Lara Smiles.